moosa-r/rbioapi/README.md

 1.  currently none

 Each of the services has its dedicated vignette article.
-However, In this article, I will write about the general framework of rbioapi.
+In this article, I will write about the general framework of rbioapi.
 Make sure to check the vignette article of each service to learn more about how to use them.

 **Note That:** rbioapi is an ongoing project.
 New databases and services will be implemented periodically in order to gradually make the package